Blocking of YouTube videos in Germany: Reception

 GEMA's stance has elicited considerable criticism from Google and foreign record companies.

 Edgar Berger, CEO of Sony Music Entertainment in Munich, told Billboard: "I suspect that some members of GEMA's supervisory board have not yet arrived in the digital era.
 We want to see streaming services like VEVO and Spotify in the German market.
 Spotify must not be blocked by GEMA any longer.
 Artists and music companies are losing sales in the millions".

 Google spokesman Kay Oberbeck told Billboard in Hamburg that YouTube had entered into 20 agreements with collection societies from 33 countries.
 "We therefore regret all the more that GEMA has decided to commence legal proceedings against us despite the promising talks which we have held, thus removing the basis for conducting any further negotiations in a spirit of mutual trust.
 A solution can only be found at the negotiating table without any legal proceedings.
 We are prepared to resume negotiations at any time."

 Frank Briegmann, President of Universal Music Germany, has described Germany as "a developing country in the digital music market.
 GEMA apparently has not yet understood the new developments in the international music market".

-Circumventions

-A common way of viewing blocked videos in Germany is to use browser add-ons that fake a foreign IP address, which are available for all common browsers and Spotify, in some cases these add-ons even come prebundled with the browser setup.
-Another way is to go through a foreign proxy or VPN server.
-Although intellectual property rights in music are licensed by territory, employing such methods to circumvent local restrictions is legal.